ProtoSchool/protoschool.github.io/README.md

 - A standard lesson with a coding exercise (the most common)
 - A lesson with a coding exercise that requires a file upload
 - A text-only lesson with no code challenge
+- A lesson that concludes with a multiple-choice quiz

 Follow the steps below to create each lesson.